How GDD Has Given Actionable Insights and Results

 Becky outlined the positives of their website.
 In short, “everybody loves the website, it’s so easy to use and it’s a great sales tool now.”

 By far the most useful thing is the level of knowledge gained.
-We can now categorise people into lifecycle stages with proper confidence.
-We can see who’s an MQL or an SQL so know when to push for a conversation.
-We can see what content is working and produce more of it, instead of just Claire and Becky just producing case study after case study and sending them out into the ether.
+The team can now categorise people into lifecycle stages with proper confidence.
+They can see who’s an MQL or an SQL so know when to push for a conversation.
+They can see what content is working and produce more of it, instead of just producing case study after case study and sending them out into the ether.

 The Results